Updated August 2024

 Detection Tools: Not Approved

 Tools to detect text or other outputs produced by GenAI are not reliable.
+False accusations can be devastating.
+No detection tool has been approved for use at the University of Saskatchewan.
+USask continues to monitor and assess detection strategies.

 Advice for students